Fischer's turaco: Diet

 This bird eats mainly fruits (especially figs and berries), but also eats flower buds, young leaf shoots, and insects.

 Conservation

 The population of Fischer's turacos is decreasing, with the current number of mature individuals estimated to be 1,500 - 7,000.
 This species is currently protected by the United Nations' Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITIES) Appendix II.
 In Somalia, Notification to the Parties No. 2004/055 was enacted in 2019, which suspended all commercial trade of the species.
+In 2025 a consignment of 38 trafficked birds was intercepted in Zambia.

 Breeding

 Once bonded, the Fischer's turaco makes a loose, platform stick nest in the tree canopy.
 Both males and females help build the nest and incubate the eggs.
 A typical clutch consists of 2 white eggs that feature an incubation period of 22–23 days.
 Chicks fledge from the nest between 4–5 weeks, but are not able to fly until about 6 weeks of age.